Sega Master System Architecture

 Tiles Found in VRAM.

 Mode IV is based on the tile system.
-To recall previous explanations about tile engines, tiles are just 8x8 pixel bitmaps which the renderer fetches to draw the game’s graphics.
-In the case of the VDP, the frame is composed of two planes, the background layer and the sprite layer.
+To recall previous explanations about tile engines, tiles are just 8x8 pixel bitmaps that the renderer retrieves to draw the game’s graphics.
+In the case of the VDP, the frame consists of two planes: the background layer and the sprite layer.

-Inside VRAM, there’s an area dedicated for tiles called Character generator (Sega calls ‘Characters’ to tiles) and it’s set to be 14 KB long.
+Inside VRAM, there is an area dedicated to tiles called Character generator (Sega refers to tiles as ‘Characters’), and it’s set to be 14 KB long.
 Each tile occupies 32 bytes, so we can store up to 448 tiles.

-There are 64 pixels defined on every tile, the VDP rules that each pixel must weigh 4 bits, which means that up to 16 colours can be chosen.
-Those bits reference a single entry on Colour RAM or ‘CRAM’.
-That area is found inside the VDP and stores the colour palettes.
-Colour palette systems help reduce the size of tiles in memory and allow programmers to alternate their colours without storing multiple copies.
+Each tile contains 64 pixels, and the VDP rules that each pixel must use 4 bits, allowing 16 colours can be chosen.
+These bits reference a single entry in Colour RAM or ‘CRAM’, which is located within the VDP and stores the colour palettes.
+Colour palette systems reduce the size of tiles in memory and enable programmers to alternate their colours without storing multiple copies.

 Colour RAM stores two palettes of 16 colours each.
-Each entry is 6-bit wide and each 2-bit set defines one colour from the RGB model.
-This means that there are 64 colours available to choose from.
+Each entry is 6 bits wide, with each 2-bit set defining one colour from the RGB model.
+This provides a total of 64 colours to choose from.

 Background Layer